knickels/Player-Stage-Manual/INTRO.md

 In many cases, you'll need two windows, since the first command (`player configfile.cfg`) doesn't quit till player is done.

-## 1.3 - TRY IT OUT
+## 1.3 - TRY IT OUT (Preparation)
-If you haven't already, download the sample code from [here](../..//archive/master.zip)
+> If you haven't already, download the sample code from [here](../..//archive/master.zip)

-Next, you'll need to extract the sample code.
+> Next, you'll need to extract the sample code.
 To do this, open a terminal and cd to the directory where you put the file `master.zip`, then extract using zip.
 Yes, there are GUI-based ways to do this too.
 I won't cover them here.